nathanl/dead_lift/README.md

 I performed the following steps on MacOS 10.14.6 using Firefox Developer Edition (69.0b5 (64-bit)), Chrome (75.0.3770.142), Safari (12.1.2 (14607.3.9)).

+## Correct behavior: controller-rendered page

 - Visit `localhost:4000`.
 This page is controller-rendered.
-In all three browsers, clicking the anchor tags (city names) does not trigger requests to the server.
+- Click some of the anchor tags (city names).
+In all three browsers, this does not trigger requests to the server.

+## Incorrect behavior: LV-rendered page

 - Click the link to visit `/widgets/42`.
 This renders the same template, but under a live view.
-Clicking the links causes the following behavior:
+- Click some of the anchor tags.
+This causes the following behavior:
   - In Firefox, a single request is made to the controller, a log statement in the live view's `mount/2` function is printed, but the live view's "loading" state never clears
   - In Chrome and in Safari, many identical requests are made to the server, a log statement in the live view's `mount/2` function is printed many times, but the live view's "loading" state never clears